selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

   }
   @AuraEnabled(cacheable=true)
   public static List<String> getFieldsAndObjectNamesFromSoql(String query) {
-    //We use this method to display all the fields on the datatable query = query.toLowerCase(query);
+    //We use this method to display all the fields on the data table query = query.toLowerCase(query);
     // We define the regex to get the name of the object Pattern objectPattern = Pattern.compile('from\\s+([\\w\\d_]+)\\s*');